lacymorrow/crossover/readme.md

 ## Usage

 > ❌  marks the spot...

-Click and drag the crosshair to anywhere on any screen.
+**Position:** Click and drag the crosshair to anywhere on any screen.
+Double-click the bullseye to center the app.

-Click 'Choose Crosshair' to select from tons of preloaded crosshairs.
+**Choose Crosshair:** Click the bullseye ◎ to select from tons of preloaded crosshairs.
 Drag an image to the window to use your own custom crosshair.

+**Customize** settings using the "gear" icon.

-Unlock the app to quit.
+**Unlock the app to quit**.
 In Windows: right-click > `Close`.

-###### On a Mac, the <kbd>Option</kbd> key is used instead of <kbd>Alt</kbd>.

 #### Keyboard Shortcuts